Is Stockholm worth visiting in one day?

 Compare motorhome prices here.

-Stockholm Hotels * You can book through our partner booking.com at this link.
-If you Accommodation in or near Gamla Stan * seek, you will find it here.
+Stockholm Hotels * You can book, for example, through our partner booking.com via this link.
+Accommodation in or near Gamla Stan * If you're looking for something, you'll find it here.

 Dear Monika,